Allcz/EnableMilkyWayGalaxy/README.md

 - Refactor the code

 ### v1.0.1
-- Updated to work with game version 0.8.22.9331 or higher
+- Updated to work with game version 0.8.22.9331 or higher.

 ### v1.0.0
-- Initial release
+- Initial release.